Table of Contents

 Avoid storing cleartext passwords in scripts.
 Instead, use Get-Credential or secure vault integrations.

-4. Domain Environment Considerations
+4. Domain Environment Considerations - ADUC and GPOs

-Set-ADAccountPassword Domain Controller:
+Set-AD AccountPassword Domain Controller:

 Set-ADAccountPassword -Identity "jdoe" -NewPassword (ConvertTo-SecureString "Str0ngP@ss!" -AsPlainText -Force) -Reset